 Personal insurance overview including auto, homeowners and life, retirement, disability and health insurance planning.
 This course prepares students for the CPCU 553 examination should they choose to earn the Chartered Property and Casualty Underwriter (CPCU) designation.
-4380 Field Experience in Insurance Prerequisite: IRM 3300 and program coordinator's approval.
+4380 Field Experience in Insurance Prerequisite: IRM 3300 and program director's approval department chair and dean.
+2.5 Overall UHD GPA and completion of 6 hours of IRM courses.
 For more information and qualifications see Field Experience in the College of Business section of this catalog and/or the department chair of your declared major.
-4390 Special Topics in Insurance and Risk Management Prerequisite: Approval of program coordinator.
+4390 Special Topics in Insurance and Risk Management Prerequisite: Approval of program director.

 Investigation of significant topics or problems in insurance, risk management, and theory.
-May be repeated once for credit with MAT (M)ISS (Interdisciplinary Studies) 4098 Senior Portfolio for BS-ISS (0-0-0) Prerequisite: BS-ISS major in senior year.
+May be repeated once for credit with departmental approval when topics vary.

+ISS (Interdisciplinary Studies)

+4098 Senior Portfolio for BS-ISS (0-0-0)

+Prerequisite: BS-ISS major in senior year.